Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Inefficient layout and structure

-The site had a disorganized layout with misaligned buttons and text.
-Content was scattered without a clear visual hierarchy, making it difficult for users to scan and find information.
+A disorganized layout with misaligned buttons and text.
+Content was scattered without a clear visual hierarchy, making it hard for users to scan and find information.

 02